 Amravati (Maharashtra): Scathing victims’ testimonies from Amravati in Maharashtra reveal a trail of loss for Hindu and Muslim families alike in the fresh wave of violence to hit the state.
-They also reveal the alleged incompetence of the local police administration, first in identifying the looming threat of violence and second in deploying adequate police forces in a timely fashion.
+They also alleged ‘incompetence’ of the local police administration, first in identifying the looming threat of violence and second in deploying adequate police forces in a timely fashion.

-The failure of the local police machinery in crowd control measures also, effectively, gave Hindutva footsoldiers and Muslim mobsters on the ground a free run at each other’s religious shrines, shops and establishments.
+They alleged that the failure of the local police machinery in crowd control measures helped the rioters to attack religious shrines, shops and establishments.
+The common thread running through the losses suffered by people belonging to both the Hindu and Muslim communities is that the brunt of the losses have been faced by those at the very bottom of the economic pyramid.
 The one common thread running through the losses suffered by Hindus or Muslims is that the brunt of the losses have been faced by those at the very bottom of the economic pyramid.

-To recap a bit, Amravati became the centre of communal discord after a peace march by a 35,000-strong Muslim crowd turned violent on Friday last week.
+Amravati became the centre of communal discord after a peace march by a 35,000-strong Muslim crowd allegedly turned violent on Friday last week.
 A few participants from the march allegedly stormed and ransacked Hindu shops.
-These scenes were captured on CCTV cameras, which was subsequently widely shared in local WhatsApp circles, generating enormous unrest and anger.
-In response, the local BJP unit called for a bandh on Saturday and thousands of Hindutva footsoldiers descended on one of the key squares – Rajkamal chowk – of the town by 9 am.
-By 11 am, the crowd of Hindutva activists had grown beyond the control of the police and many of them took to vandalising two nearby dargahs and shops owned by Muslims.
+CCTV camera grabs of the violence were subsequently widely shared in local WhatsApp circles, generating enormous unrest and anger.
+In response, the local BJP unit called for a bandh on Saturday.
+A mob belonging to the Hindu community descended on one of the key squares – Rajkamal chowk – of the town by 9 am.
+By 11 am, the crowd had grown beyond the control of the police and many of them took to vandalising two nearby dargahs and shops owned by Muslims.

-One such Muslim shopkeeper The Wire met on the ground was Shadaab Khan, whose only fault was that he ran an electrical shop close to the Rajkamal chowk.
+One such Muslim shopkeeper The Wire met on the ground was Shadaab Khan, who ran an electrical shop close to the Rajkamal chowk.
 On Sunday, this reporter found him trying to salvage a working device or two from the coal-black debris of burnt electrical appliances.
 He said that his shop had only started recovering from the business loss of lockdowns when the communally charged attacks hit him.
 Khan had recently raised Rs 82,000 in cash.
 All of that is now charred paper.

 “All my inventory from the dealer as well as the devices I was repairing for my customers have been burnt.
 The cash I was holding has gone up in flames.
 My total loss comes to Rs 12-15 lakh….It (the violence) has brought me to an absolute zero.
 I don’t know what I will do,” he said.

 Barely a few steps from Khan is Md.
-Shahbaaz, a 27-year-old whose cigarette kiosk next to a dargah was destroyed by a horde of Hindutva mob.
+Shahbaaz, a 27-year-old whose cigarette kiosk next to a dargah was destroyed by a mob.
 Besides running a pan stall, Shahbaaz was also responsible for the upkeep of the dargah.